Natasha Cloud

-Natasha "Tash" Cloud (born February 22, 1992) is an American professional basketball player for the New York Liberty of the Women's National Basketball Association (WNBA) and for the Phantom of Unrivaled.
+Natasha Cloud (born February 22, 1992) is an American professional basketball player for the Chicago Sky of the Women's National Basketball Association (WNBA) and for the Phantom of Unrivaled.

 Early life

+Cloud was born on February 22, 1992, in Broomall, Pennsylvania, to Sharon Cloud.
+Sharon cheated on her husband, Emil, resulting in conception of Natasha.
+Natash was raised by Emil instead of her biological father, who she did not know growing up.
+She is one of five siblings.
+She is of mixed race heritage and was raised in a predominantly white community.

 During high school, Cloud led Cardinal O'Hara to the Pennsylvania Interscholastic Athletic Association Class AAAA state finals as a junior and to the second round as a senior.
 She earned First Team All-Delco honors in both her junior and senior year.
 As a junior, she additionally earned a Pennsylvania AAAA Third Team All-State selection.

 Natasha Cloud gained recognition after being named AAAA First Team All-State as a senior.
 During the season, she averaged 12.3 points, 7.9 rebounds, 5.2 assists, and 4.0 steals per game.
 She earned the Michael Menichini Award in 2009.

 Following her high school career, Cloud received a scholarship to play at the University of Maryland as a Terrapin.